Camillo Sitte

 Camillo Sitte (17 April 1843 – 16 November 1903) was an Austrian architect, painter and urban theorist whose work influenced urban planning and land use regulation.
-Today, Sitte is best remembered for his 1889 book, City Planning According to Artistic Principles, in which he examined and documented the traditional, incremental approach to urbanism in Europe, with a close focus on public spaces in Italy and the Germanic countries.
+Today, Sitte is best remembered for his 1889 book The Art of Building Cities, in which he examined and documented the traditional, incremental approach to urbanism in Europe, with a close focus on public spaces in Italy and the Germanic countries.

 Career

 Camillo Sitte was born Vienna in 1843.
 As the son of architect Franz Sitte, he was able to work on his father's construction sites during his youth.
 Camillo Sitte is the father of the architect Siegfried Sitte.

 Sitte was an architect and cultural theoretician whose writings, according to Eliel Saarinen, were familiar to German-speaking architects of the late 19th century.
 He was educated and influenced by Rudolf von Eitelberger and Heinrich von Ferstel, and on the recommendation of Eitelberger Sitte became the head of the new State Trade School in Salzburg in 1875, but Sitte returned to Vienna in 1883 to establish similar school there.

 Sitte traveled extensively in Western Europe, seeking to identify the factors that made certain towns feel warm and welcoming.
 Sitte saw architecture was a process and product of culture.
-In 1889 he published the book Der Städtebau nach seinen künstlerischen Grundsätzen ("City Planning According to Artistic Principles," often translated as "The Art of Building Cities").
+In 1889 he published the book The Art of Building Cities (Der Städtebau nach seinen künstlerischen Grundsätzen).
 Sitte is credited with developing an aesthetic approach to architecture and urban planning that is inspired by historical cities in Germany and Italy.
 His efforts were a direct reaction to the fashionable excesses of architecture on Vienna's Ringstrasse.

 Sitte founded the Camillo Sitte Lehranstalt and the Camillo Sitte Gasse in Vienna, and also the magazine Städtebau in 1904.